 Present analyses highlighted the major uncertainty regarding the outcomes of the current pandemic associated with the potential of the SCARS-CoV-2 virus for the expansion of the cellular tropism (Walls et al., 2020) based on access to genetically vulnerable host cells due to nearly ubiquitous expression of the ACE2 and FURIN genes in the human body.
-Particularly dangerous seems noted in this contribution the potential ability of the SCARS-CoV-2 virus to infect the immune cells.
+Particularly dangerous seems noted in this contribution the potential ability of the SCARS-CoV-2 virus to infect the immune cells because the infection of immune cells may cause immunosuppression, long-term persistence of the virus in the body, and spread of the virus to secondary targets.
 Taken together with predominantly cell type-specific patterns of expression of genetic repressors and activators of the ACE2 and FURIN expression it may complicate the development of universally effective therapeutics.
 The availability of many genetically-relevant transgenic mouse models, in particular, the Furin null mice, should be regarded as a considerable advantage for preclinical development of drug candidates tailored to target the coronavirus infection.
-Specifically, the potential therapeutic utility of the highly selective (K_i 600 pm) intrinsically-specific FURIN inhibitor (a1-antitrypsin Portland (a1-PDX); Jean et al., 1998) should be tested in the immediate future.
+Specifically, the potential therapeutic utility of the highly selective (K_i, 600 pm) intrinsically-specific FURIN inhibitor (a1-antitrypsin Portland (a1-PDX); Jean et al., 1998) should be tested in the immediate future.